 A Ruby struct solves one simple problem:

-How can you create a class that is used for storing data & not for its methods?
+It helps you create a class that is used for storing data & not for defining methods.

 Point with two coordinates (